PaoloC997/Hackerrank-Solutions-Python/README.md

-# Hackerrank-Solutions-Python-JS
+# Hackerrank-Solutions-Python

-Solutions to some Hackerrank Algorithm exercises on Python and JS.
+Solutions to some Hackerrank Algorithm exercises on Python.
 Will be uploading more regularly.